 “What parts of my helicopter rotate and pivot many times during a flight”?

-The above list of components spin or pivot hundreds or thousands of times per flight and/or have heavy rotational loads; that is why it is so important to ensure these components use ball bearings over bushings.
-I strongly recommend you use this list as a minimum guideline for what components on any hobby grade RC helicopter have ball bearings.
+The above list of components spin or pivot hundreds or thousands of times per flight and/or have heavy rotational loads; that is why it's so important to ensure these components use ball bearings over bushings.

 Over time as the bushings wear, you might want to replace them with ball bearings.
 Most quality manufactures will offer bearing upgrade kits to replace the plastic bushings with high quality bearings down the road or aftermarket bearing upgrade kits.
 This will allow you to save a few bucks up front when you purchase your RC heli kit.
 By the time some of the bushings wear out, you will be a proficient flier.
 You will now notice and appreciate the quick and precise control that the ball bearings offer – a perfect solution.

 If you already are a good RC heli pilot and you are looking for a more advanced heli - get one with as many bearings as possible.
 While bearing upgrade kits are available, they will tend to cost more in the long run than if you were to get a top end RC helicopter kit right off the bat.

-At least once a month, you should go over your helicopter - pivot and spin all the components by hand to feel for any roughness, binding or slop in any of the bearings.
+Every 20 flights or so, you should go over your helicopter...
+Pivot and spin all the components by hand to feel for any roughness, binding, or slop in any of the bearings.
 Have a look at the bearings for any signs of rust or corrosion.
 Bearings that have black goo coming out them is generally a good indicator that the lubrication has broken down.

 If you find a bearing that is suspect, remove it, clean it, and re-oil/grease it.
-I find 75% of the time; this is all that is required to get a bearing running like new again.
+I find 50% of the time (assuming it's not worn out); this will get a bearing running like new again.
 Keep an eye on it however afterwards and if it starts binding again - you know it can't be saved.

-If you do have to replace a bearing or two, I have found that good quality commercial or wholesale bearing shops will often sell ball bearings at much better prices than the hobby shops can – often the quality is better too.
+When you do have to replace a bearing/s, I have found that good quality commercial or wholesale bearing shops often sell ball bearings at much better prices than the hobby shops can – often the quality is better too.

 Just take your old bearing/s in so they can measure it/them to see if they have any in stock.
-You could also e-mail, fax or call them with the exact dimensions of the bearing if you are proficient at using a micrometer or caliper.
+You could also e-mail, fax or call them with the exact dimensions of the bearing if you are proficient at using a caliper or know the bearing number.